ashiven/eqsat/README.md

 /**
  *  Rewrites an sexpr in `slotted-egraphs` format
  *
- *  sexpr:     a symbolic expr in `slotted-egraphs` format (emitted by the `mim` compiler via `--slotted --output-sexpr`)
+ *  sexpr:     a symbolic expr in `slotted-egraphs` format (emitted by the `mim` compiler via `--output-sexpr-slotted`)
  *  selected:  optionally, a list of identifiers for terms that should be rewritten
- *  rulesets:  provides a list of identifiers to rulesets that should be used for rewriting (see src/mim_slotted/rulesets)
+ *  rulesets:  a list of identifiers of rulesets that should be used for rewriting (see src/slotted/rulesets)
- *  cost_fn:   provides a cost function that should be used for extraction (currently only AstSize) */ rust::Vec<RecExprFFI> eqsat_slotted(rust::Str sexpr, OptionSelected selected, rust::Vec<RuleSet> rulesets, CostFn cost_fn);
+ *  cost_fn:   a cost function that should be used for term extraction (currently only AstSize) */ rust::Vec<RecExprFFI> eqsat_slotted(rust::Str sexpr, OptionSelected selected, rust::Vec<RuleSet> rulesets, CostFn cost_fn);
 ```